IntroductionA small and reclusive bird, rock wrens are restricted to pockets of the South Island’s high country.

 Climate change and weather events

-Climate change is anticipated to affect rock wren in the future.
+Climate change is anticipated to affect rock wrens in the future.
 As the temperature warms, their alpine environment becomes more suitable for potential predators, such as rats.

-Extreme snow fall events have also caused nest failures in rock wren.
+Extreme snow fall events have also caused rock wren nest failures.

 Stoats are main predators

-Rock wren are poor fliers.
+Rock wrens are poor fliers.
 They nest on the ground and are easy targets for introduced predators.

-Until recently, it was assumed rock wren were relatively safe from predators in their alpine habitat.
-However, rock wren are now absent or very rarely seen in many areas where they were once commonly found.
+Until recently, it was assumed rock wrens were relatively safe from predators in their alpine habitat.
+However, rock wrens are now absent or very rarely seen in many areas where they were once commonly found.